Marrying a Citizen of the U.K.? How to Get a Green Card for Your New Spouse

 - not be closely related to the other by birth, marriage, or adoption.

 Both civil and religious ceremonies are possible, with some limitations on where they occur.
 Either the local register’s offices or various churches are legally empowered to perform marriages in the United Kingdom.
-Other “approved premises” with ceremony licenses are allowed (in England, for example, these might include a hotel or stately home; but not open air or a tent, boat, or other movable structure).
-You’ll need to give notice at the local register’s office before marrying at one of these premises.
+Other “approved premises” with ceremony licenses are allowed.
+(In England, for example, these might include a hotel or stately home.)

 Obtaining a valid certificate of your marriage is critical for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, the U.K. included, and will reject yours if it doesn't come from the proper source.